SHOP THE POST

 Step 8: Rinse and Dry the Print

 The final step is to rinse and dry the print.
-This is done by rinsing the print thoroughly with water to remove any remaining chemicals and then hanging it to dry in a dust-free area.
+This is done by rinsing the print thoroughly with water to remove any residual chemicals, then hanging it to dry in a dust-free area.